pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-4.md

 The mischief arises from a notion, which some people have entertained, of revenging the cause of the Deity.
 But we  must honour the Deity, and leave him to avenge his own cause.
 And, indeed,  were we to be directed by such a notion, where would be the end of punishme nts?
 If human laws are to avenge the cause of an infinite Being, they will  be directed by his infinity, and not by the weakness, ignorance, and capric e, of man.

-An historian of Provence relates a fact, which furnis hes us with an excellent description of the consequences that may arise, in weak capacities, from the notion of avenging the DeityE28099s cause.
+An historian of Provence relates a fact, which furnis hes us with an excellent description of the consequences that may arise, in weak capacities, from the notion of avenging the Deity's cause.
 A  Jew was accused of having blasphemed against the virgin Mary; and, upon con viction, was condemned to be flead alive.
 A strange spectacle was then exhi bited= gentlemen masked, with knives in their hands, mounted the scaffold,  and drove away the executioner, in order to be the avengers themselves of t he honour of the blessed virgin.
 I do not here choose to anticipa te the reflections of the reader.

 ### Moral crimes